 How do I make a row scroll in Google Sheets?

 You can’t directly make a single row scroll in Google Sheets.
 Rows are displayed based on the visible area of your spreadsheet.
 If a row extends beyond the visible area, it will be partially hidden and you can scroll down to see the rest.
-(See Also: How Do You Create A Pivot Table In Google Sheets)
+(See Also: How To Do The Sum On Google Sheets)

 Why is my row not showing in Google Sheets?